PONG in a chip

 AY-3-8500 but in color) and the AY-3-8600 (eight Ball & Paddle variants and two shooting

 games).
-GI also released special color encoders which transformed black and
+GI also released special color encoders which allowed producing a color

 The story is far from finished.
 If